 Russell McCutcheon is the Director of Bands in the Sunderman Conservatory of Music at Gettysburg College in Gettysburg, Pennsylvania.
 At Gettysburg, he conducts the Wind Symphony, the Symphony Band, and assists with the Bullets Marching Band.
 In addition, he teaches conducting, music education courses, and supervises student teachers in the field.

 Dr. McCutcheon received his Ph.D. in Music Education with a concentration in Wind Conducting from the University of Florida in Gainesville where he served as Assistant Conductor of the Wind Symphony.
 He was in the conducting studio of Dr. David Waybright and his music education advisors were Drs.
 Russell Robinson and Charles Hoffer.
 He received his Master of Science in Music Education from Troy University in Troy, Alabama.

 Prior to his appointment in the Sunderman Conservatory, Dr. McCutcheon served for three years as Associate Director of Band, Wind and Percussion Activities at Otterbein University in Westerville, Ohio and has eight years of high school teaching experience in the public schools.
 Bands under his direction have performed in the John F. Kennedy Center for the Performing Arts, at the Gewandhaus in Leipzig, at Smetana Hall in Prague, and in China, Singapore, England, Scotland, Italy, Canada and Switzerland.
-He has been a guest conductor at the WASBE 2005 International Conference in Singapore and in 2009 spent nine days in residence as invited guest conductor/clinician with the Universidad de Caldas Wind Ensemble in Manizales, Colombia as part of the 15th Annual Yamaha Latin American Wind Band Conference.
+He has been a guest conductor at the WASBE 2005 International Conference in Singapore and in 2009 was in residence as invited guest conductor with the Universidad de Caldas Wind Ensemble in Manizales, Colombia as part of the 15th Annual Yamaha Latin American Wind Band Conference.

 In 2018, McCutcheon was awarded 2nd Place: The American Prize in Musical Theater Conducting.
 The American Prize National Nonprofit Competition in the Performing Arts is the nation's most comprehensive series of contests in the classical arts.
 In 2016, McCutcheon was named an American Prize Finalist in the Conducting-University and College Bands Division.
 Of his conducting, composer Steven Bryant said: “Russell McCutcheon brings a unique mix of talents and experience to his music-making…my work, Ecstatic Waters, requires the players and the conductor to go above and beyond their usual roles, and he demonstrated fantastic attention to both the musical and the technical details of my music.”